-Acts of the Apostles The fifth book of the New Testament.
+The Acts of the Apostles is the fifth book of the New Testament.

-Acts ends after Paul’s imprisonment of two years at Rome.
+Acts ends after Paul’s two year imprisonment at Rome.

 Perhaps most important, Acts unifies the four divisions of humanity (Jews, Samaritans, proselytes, Gentiles) under the banner of Christianity.

 - Acts of the Apostles…chapter Nine…part Four (whatshotn.wordpress.com)